 #1 Fees Are of Gross Sales Not Payout

 This is the biggest complaint I found and the one that actually concerned me enough to really dig deeper here as opposed to just continuing to not promote it myself.

 The biggest complaint is that the fees are removed from your gross sales BEFORE fees, returns, and chargebacks and NOT from a percentage of your payout.

 #2 A Secret Background Check

-I won't hold this against Payability but I think they should consider making it more clear as many people would like to know before they consent to a background check.
+I won't hold this against Payability, but I think they should consider making it clearer, as many people would like to know before they consent to a background check.